-NOTE: If compressor is allowed to run in reverse rotation for several minutes, the compressor's internal protector will trip.
+NOTE: If compressor is allowed to run in reverse rotation for an extended period of time, the compressor's internal protector will trip.

-All three phase ZP compressors are wired identically internally.
+All three phase compressors are wired identically internally.
 As a result, once the correct phasing is determined for a specific system or installation, connecting properly phased power leads to the same Fusite terminal should maintain proper rotation direction.